codehsbooks/introcs/Basic-Data-Structures/using-objects.md

 ```
 Printing out our menu one item at a time takes a lot of effort, and the code would have to change whenever we want to make a change to our menu.
 A better way of printing out our menu would be to loop through our menu.

 Yet, how would we accomplish this?
-For loops would not work, since we cannot use an integer to access elements in our menu.
+For loops would not work, since we cannot use an integer to access values in our menu.
 A while loop would not work either, since there is no condition that we could work with.
 Thus, to loop over an object, we have no choice but to use a new type of loop, a for-each loop.

 A for-each loop allows us to run a segment of code for each key in an object.
 A for each loop is structured like so:
 ```